5baddi/safe-html/README.md

 Contributions to the package are always welcome!

 * Report any bugs or issues you find.
-* Clone the code source and publish pull your request.
+* Clone the code source and  submit your pull request.